VimsecAu/kb/m365/baselines/powerplatform.md

 [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-The following section summarizes the various Power Platform applications referenced in this baseline:
+The following section summarises the various Power Platform applications referenced in this baseline:

 1. **Power Apps**: Low-code application development software used to create custom business applications.
 The apps can be developed as desktop,